Amnesty: Israel maintains 'system of oppression,' Israel blasts 'antisemitism' | DW | 01.02.2022

 Amnesty accuses Israel of implementing a system of "segregation, dispossession and exclusion" that it says amounts to crimes against humanity.

+Israel has blasted the report as pouring "fuel onto the fire of antisemitism.''

-Amnesty's Secretary General Agnes Callamard said, "Amnesty recognizes the state of Israel and denounces antisemitism."
+Amnesty's Secretary General Agnes Callamard, however, has insisted: "Amnesty recognizes the state of Israel and denounces antisemitism."

 The Amnesty report offers a researched but abridged history of the Palestinian population since Israel declared its statehood in 1948.
 Approximately 700,000 Palestinians or roughly 80% of the Palestinian population in present-day Israel fled or were expelled that year, mostly to neighboring countries.